British bulldog (game): Black Tom

 Black Tom is a street game from the New York area.
 It was described in 1891 in Stewart Culin's publication Street Games of Boys in Brooklyn, New York.
 The game has also been mentioned in 1899 in Kate Upson Clark's book Bringing up Boys.
 A Study.

 In the game the player chosen as "Black Tom" takes his place in the middle of the street, all the others on the pavement on one side.
-When the catcher calls "Black Tom" three times, the other players must run across to the opposite curb, and may be caught, in which case they must join Black Tom in capturing the rest.Jessie H. Bancroft: Black Tom.
-In: Games for the Playground, Home, School and Gymnasium.
-The MacMillan Company, New York, December 1909, pp. 54–55.
+When the catcher calls "Black Tom" three times, the other players must run across to the opposite curb, and may be caught, in which case they must join Black Tom in capturing the rest.

 Unlike the other chasing games the catcher may attempt to confuse and trick the players by shouting a false signal, such as "Blue Tom" or "Red Tom".
 Any players who attempt to run on such a signal are automatically caught and join the catcher.
 A player is also considered caught if another catcher gives the correct signal.
 Only Black Tom is authorized to call out the phrase.
 The first one caught is Black Tom for the next game.

 The method of confusion later became the basic element in the team game of Crows and Cranes.

 In Daniel Carter Beard's work The American Boy’s Book of Sport from 1896 the main character Black Tom is described as a malicious fiend, an "ogre", possibly related to the game of Black Man.
 In Germany, Austria and Switzerland, in the context of the Dance of Death, Schwarzer Knabe (black 'tom' or black 'fellow') was a synonym for the Grim Reaper.
 In several game and education manuals of the late 1920s, both Black Man and Black Tom appeared temporarily in the form of hybridized game descriptions.